 1. COMMON PHILOSOPHY & PURPOSE.
-Many educators still believe that students would behave if we could just find a "bigger club," yet studies identify punishment as one of the least effective approaches (Lipsey, 1991; Costenbader & Markson, 1998; Gottfredson, 1996).
+Many educators still believe that students would behave if we could just find a "bigger club," yet studies identify punishment as one of the least effective approaches (Lipsey, 1991; Costenbader & Markson, 1998; Gottfredson & Gottfredson, 1996).
 Effective schools realize that it is far easier and better to build adaptive behaviors through proactive instructional approaches than to try to decrease maladaptive behaviors through punishment.
 Before embarking on school improvement related to discipline, the beliefs about student behavior and discipline must be examined and a new, shared, positive and proactive philosophy and purpose created.
 Discovering shared beliefs increases commitment, provides a framework for making decisions, and is often the first step in unifying staff.

-Effective schools commit this positive and proactive philosophy of discipline to writing in the form of a mission, vision and beliefs.
-This philosophy creates the sense of direction that gives coherence to diverse activities and keeps the learning on course.
+Effective schools commit this positive and proactive philosophy of discipline to writing in the form of mission, vision and beliefs.
 Time spent examining what staff believe about student discipline and creating a shared philosophy is a wise investment in lasting change.